wangihzyue/face_detection/README.md

 startert.ipynb is used for classifying masked or unmasked faces and for face recognition.
 For classifying, extract hog feature and classify with k neighbor algorithm.
 Then, I use compare_faces method in face recognition package and use k neighbor algorithm for face recognition respectively.
 The results of compare_faces method and k neighbor algorithm are shown in their corresponding part respectively.

-change the `maskSet`string for directory in codes into `unmaskedSet` string can change the dataset from masked faces into unmasked faces dataset.
+change the `unmaskedSet`string for directory in codes into `maskSet` string can change the dataset from masked faces into unmasked faces dataset.

 - key parameters in startert.ipynb: